wp-plugins/landing-pages-builder/readme.txt

 [Check out what our customers said about us](http://corp.wishpond.com/customer-case-studies/ "Customer Reviews")

-Some of our experienced customers boast **over a few thousand leads** for this price, which is amazing value for your money.
+Some of our experienced customers boast **over a few thousand leads** for this price, which is unparalleled value for your money.

 **Create your Landing Page in Minutes.**